druid628/ioOmniturePlugin/README.markdown

     s.eVar9 = 1

+### Getting eVar variables

+Another common task for eVar is the getter.
+This function was added mainly to aid in debugging and for the most part isn't really used anywhere else.

+// ...
+          $this->getOmnitureTracker()->geteVar(9);
+// ...

 ### Throwing events

 Finally, omniture events are a very powerful way to break data down by who